 Ok, now that we discuss the difference between USDA loan pre approval and pre qualification, let’s talk about what should home buyers be doing …. and NOT doing once pre approved.
 First, home buyers do not want to change employment without talking to their loan advisor first.
 Your USDA loan pre approval is strongly based on your current employment.
 In addition, if your income changes ( up or down) please relay this information to your loan advisor ASAP.
 Applicants also want to ensure they don’t purchase anything big, charge up credit cards, or take out any new lines of credit.
 All of these things could significantly impact your debt to income and the loan pre approval.

 To get your full USDA loan pre approval, all it takes is a little time and answering a few questions.
 Once you have determined that you’re ready to make the move and apply for a 100% USDA mortgage, your loan advisor will then begin the documentation process that will complete the USDA application process.

-Questions? just submit the short Info Request Form on the right side of this page for fast service.
-Mobile users can find the Info Request Form here.
+Questions? just submit the short Info Request Form this page for fast service.
 You can also contact us at 7 days a week at ph: 800-743-7556

 Borrowers purchasing in non-rural eligible areas please be sure to check into the FHA home loan at www.fhamortgagesource.com